mcsimps2/RedPanda/README.md

 Deletes the document in the database and returns the ID.

 ## Querying the database
+The following methods are provided statically from the document class.
 To find an object by an ID, use the static method `findByID`.
 ### `findByID(id: string)`
 Returns the document corresponding to the given ID.
 Returns `null` if no such document is found in the collection.